studio-risine/legalmind-web/README.md

 ## Overview

-LegalTrack helps you organize clients, processes, and deadlines with multi-tenant RBAC, calendar-friendly metadata, and a clean UX built on shadcn/ui.
+Legal Mind helps you organize clients, processes, and deadlines with multi-tenant RBAC, calendar-friendly metadata, and a clean UX built on shadcn/ui.
 The core MVP centers on deadline tracking (prazos), with notifications and process linking.

 Key domain entities: Clients, Processes, Deadlines, Notifications, Users/Accounts.